 MENTOR PROGRAM FOR ADMINISTRATORS

-If you have hired a new educational administrator in your district, such as a director, coordinator, principal, or assistant principal, look to the North Cook ISC (NCISC) for mentoring services!
+If you have hired a new educational administrator in your district, such as an assistant superintendent, director, coordinator, principal, or assistant principal, look to the North Cook ISC (NCISC) for mentoring services!
 We support both experienced and new administrators in their leadership roles.
 Our mentors offer motivation and inspire growth.

 Our Mentor Program is a valuable investment in the success of your administrators.
 The NCISC utilizes only experienced, professional mentors to help you support, train, and retain quality administrative leaders.